Our Services

 Helpful Resources

-Nasal polyps are soft, noncancerous, teardrop shaped growths rich in fragile capillaries and covered by a thin mucosal surface, so rubbing, picking, or forceful nose blowing can easily break vessels and cause bleeding.
+Nasal polyps are soft, noncancerous, teardrop-shaped growths filled with fragile capillaries and covered by a thin mucosal layer.
+Because of this delicate structure, rubbing, picking, or forceful nose blowing can easily rupture vessels and trigger bleeding.

 Nasal polyps are soft, painless growths that hang down from the lining of your nasal passages and sinuses.
 While they're not cancerous, they can cause discomfort and sometimes bleed, especially if rubbed or irritated.
 If you're wondering, "can nasal polyps bleed if irritated?" the simple answer is yes—and understanding why can help you take the right next steps.